-Proportion is a design principle in art that refers to the relationship of two or more elements in a composition and how they compare to one another with respect to size, color, quantity, degree, setting, etc.; i.e. ratio.
+Proportion is a design principle in art that refers to the relationship of two or more elements in a composition and how they compare to one another concerning size, color, quantity, degree, setting, etc.; i.e., ratio.

-When two or more elements are put together in a painting.
+A relationship is formed when two or more elements are combined in a painting.
 When the elements are in a correct or desirable relationship, the association is said to be harmonious.
-This refers to the correct sizing and distribution of an element which then creates good proportion.
+This refers to a component’s proper sizing and distribution, which results in good proportion.
 Good proportion adds harmony and symmetry or balance among the parts of a design as a whole.

-When the principle of proportion is applied to a work of art it is usually in the relationship of size.
-That is, the size of one element as compared to the size of another related element within the same composition.
-In this instance, a comparison of size is made between the:
+When the principle of proportion is applied to a work of art, it is usually in the relationship of size.
+This is the ratio of the size of one element in a composition to the size of another related component.
+In this case, a size comparison is made between the:

 - Height, width, and depth of one element to that of another